codedbytk/personal-portfolio/README.md

 # 🌌 Takudzwa Shereni – Personal Portfolio Website

-Welcome to my **personal portfolio website**, a visually immersive, neon-themed showcase of my work as a **Full-Stack Developer and Designer**.
+Welcome to my **personal portfolio website**, a visually immersive, neon-themed showcase of my work as a **Front-End Developer and Designer**.
 Built with **HTML, Tailwind CSS, and JavaScript**, this site blends creativity and code to highlight my skills, projects, and digital presence.

 ---